-You can buy your compost bin (Earth Machine) for as low as $50 including taxes at the Rivière-Verte landfill site.
+You can buy your compost bin The Earth Machine for as low as $55 (taxes not included) at the Rivière-Verte landfill site.
 Please note that the price is subject to change without notice.
 Call us first at (506) 263-3470 or 1-800-561-0456.
 Ask for a free Backyard Composting Guide.

 This compost bin is made of recycled plastic and can be easily transported in a car since it can be disassembled into two sections.

 If you have back problems or other physical impairments that prevent you from having an outside composting system or if you don’t have a backyard, there is a solution: vermicomposting (or worm composting).
 This composting technique is performed indoors with small redworms and requires only low physical effort.

 For all details, consult the section on Vermicomposting of this website.

 Where to Use Compost?

 - In seedling potting soil (same amount of soil and compost);